OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 Reconnaissance is an important step in any pentesting engagement.
 This includes API pentesting.
 Reconnaissance significantly enhances the effectiveness of the testing process by gathering information about the API and developing an understanding of the target.
 This phase not only increases the likelihood of discovering critical security issues but also ensures a comprehensive evaluation of the API’s security posture.

-## API Types
+### API Types

 APIs can be public or private.

-### Public APIs
+#### Public APIs

-Public APIs typically have their details published in a Swagger/OpenAI document.
+Public APIs typically have their details published in a Swagger/OpenAPI document.
 Gaining access to this document is important to understand the attack surface.
 Equally important is finding older versions of this document that might show depricated but still functional code that may have security vulnerabilities.

 Keep in mind that this document, however well intentioned, may not be accurate, and also may not dislose the complete API.

 Public APIs may also be documented on shared libraries or directories of APIs.

-### Private APIs
+#### Private APIs

 The visibility of private APIs depends on who the intended consumer is.
 An API can be private, but only accessible to subscribed clients (also known as `partners`) or only accessible to internal clients, such as other departments within the same company.
 Finding private APIs using reconnaissance techniques is also important.
 These APIs can be discovered using a number of techniques which we will discuss below.

+## Test Objectives

+- find all API endpoints supported by the back end server code, documented or undocumented
+- find all parameters for each endpoint supported by the back end server, documented or undocumented
+- find `interesting` data related to APIs in HTML and JavaScript sent to client

+## How to Test

-## Find the Documentation
+### Find the Documentation

 In both public and private cases, the API documentation will be useful based on its level of the quality and accurracy.
 Public API documentaton is typically shared with everyone whereas private API documentation is only shared with the intended client.
 However, in both cases finding documentation, accidentally leaked or otherwise will be helpfull in your investigation.

 Regardless of the visibility of the API, searching for API documentation can find older, not-yet-published, or accidentally leaked API documentation.
-This documentation will be very helpfull in understanding the how the attack surface the API exposes.
+This documentation will be very helpfull in understanding what the attack surface the API exposes.

+### Looking in Well Known Places

 If documentation is not readily apparent, then you can actively search the target for documentation based on a few obvious names or paths.
 These include: